divitoau/meet/README.md

 **Given** there are events loaded on the app
 **when** the data visualization view is opened **then** a chart will display the loaded events based on location city

+## SERVERLESS FUNCTIONS

+This app will utilize lambda functions to communicate with the Google Calendar API to fetch event data to display in the app as well as handle all authentication and authorization.
+The use of lambda functions in this instance will help reduce the cost and work required with hosting, setting up, and maintaining a designated backend server.